bradhowes/LPF/Shared/README.md

-# Shared Directory
+# About

-Contains code common to both iOS and macOS AUv3 extensions.
+Contains code common to both iOS and macOS AUv3 extensions, and thus files here belong to both iOS and macOS framework targets.

-- AudioUnitParameters -- contains the AUParameter definitions for the runtime AU parameters.
+- `AudioUnitParameters` -- Contains the AUParameter definitions for the runtime AU parameters.

-- FilterAudioUnit -- the actual AUv3 component, derived from `AUAudioUnit` class.
+- `FilterAudioUnit` -- The actual AUv3 component, derived from `AUAudioUnit` class.
 Implements presets and configures the audio unit but the actual audio processing is done in `Kernel/FilterDSPKernel`.

-- Kernel -- contains the files involved in audio filtering
+- `Kernel` -- Contains the files involved in audio filtering.

-- User Interface -- controller and graphical view that shows the filter settings and its frequency response curve.
+- `User Interface` -- Controller and graphical view that shows the filter settings and its frequency response curve.

-- Support -- sundry files used elsewhere
+- `Support` -- Sundry files used elsewhere, including various class extensions.